Rschipman/Modules-and-NPM/README.md

 # Modules-and-NPM
-The 32nd Section in The Web Developer Bootcamp with Colt Steele
+coding along with the 32nd Section in The Web Developer Bootcamp with Colt Steele